04-cs-2109-compoutine/Bizarr/README.md

 4. Start this project: npm start/expo start

-**_ You may need to reconfigure some other files that call these keys to match what you have in this file _**
+Note **You may need to reconfigure some other files that call these keys to match what you have in this file**

 ## Next Steps